 Anonymous / Public permissions

-Allows you to create multiple authenticated group.
+This option is managing multiple authenticated user groups.
 Each group can have their own permissions and authentication mechanisms.

 Define the permissions for each user within the group.

-Authentication mechanisms allow you to define how the user is authenticated;
+Authentication mechanisms allow you to specify the authentication method:

-List of users - this type of authorisation allows you to create a list of usernames and passwords.
+List of users - this method is relying on a list of usernames and passwords.

-LDAP Query - this type of authorisation allows you to authenticate against your company’s LDAP server.
+LDAP Query - this type allows you to authenticate against your company’s LDAP server.

-Spnego (Single sign on) - this type of authorisation allows you to authenticate against your company’s Spnego mechanism.
+Spnego (Single sign on) - authenticate against your company’s Spnego mechanism.